CatherineTrevor/the_marketing_ally/README.md

 **Options as an account owner**

 * Purchase blank marketing templates, including a free online review
-* Purchase 1 hour project work
+* Purchase project hours for work
 * See historic orders

 ### Target audience

 Small business owners / sole traders who know what they are doing regarding their business, and know their customers and products, but require ad-hoc assistance with marketing.
 They do not need an employee or agency for the work, but rather the ability to purchase hours as needed, at a reasonable cost, to get the work done.

-It is unnecessary and expensive for them to hire a full marketing agency, consultant, or employee, but rather what they are looking for is a more informal “chat” from someone who has marketing experience and can be a trusted source of feedback/sounding board, and/or create campaigns, but can be turned off at short notice, making budgeting easier.
+It is unnecessary and expensive for them to hire a full marketing agency, consultant, or employee, but rather what they are looking for is a more informal “chat” from someone who has marketing experience and can be a trusted source of feedback/sounding board, and/or create campaigns, but can be turned off at short notice.
+This simple fee structure makes budgeting easier.

 Allowing account owners to purchase and book hours through an online booking system fulfils this need.

-Businesses in the main are local to Gothenburg to provide physical meetings, however digital hours can be purchased, allowing for custom furhter afield, as well as tapping into the remote work culture that exists due to covid.
-When purchasing digital hours, users are offered slightly longer to compensate for the lack of travel needed from the consultant.
+Businesses in the main are local to Gothenburg to provide physical meetings, however digital hours can be purchased, allowing for custom further afield, as well as tapping into the remote work culture that exists due to covid.
+When purchasing digital hours, users are offered slightly longer for the same rate to compensate for the lack of travel needed from the consultant.

 ### User stories